MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-overview.md

 | WARNING                | "warn", "warning"                       |
 | ERROR                  | "err", "error"                          |

 After the environment variable is set, restarting the application will enable the environment variable to take effect.
-Enabling this logger will log to the console and does not provide advanced customization capabilities like rollover, logging to file, etc. that an SLF4J implementation will provide.
+Enabling this logger will log to the console and does not provide advanced customization capabilities like rollover, logging to file, and so on. that an SLF4J implementation will provide.
 To turn the logging off again, just remove the environment variable and restart the application.

 ## SLF4J logging